 Unpacking Counseling and Therapy Licensure

-When trying to find a counselor or therapist there are many factors to think about.
-Do I want a male or female?
-Do I want faith-based counseling?
-What is their counseling theory or specialty?
-So on, and so on.
-Something else many individuals may consider is what type of licensing the provider has obtained or what level of education they have, but many do not fully understand the process to obtain a license.
+Many individuals may consider what type of licensing the provider has obtained or what level of education they have, but many do not fully understand the process to obtain a license as a therapist or counselor in the state of Georgia.

 The state of Georgia currently has three different licenses that a professional can obtain to provide counseling or therapy.
 These licenses are separate from psychologists who can also provide psychotherapy and psychological testing.
-The three licenses mentioned include Licensed Professional Counselor (LPC), Licensed Marriage and Family Therapist (LMFT), and Licensed Clinical Social Worker (LCSW).
+The three licenses mentioned in this post include Licensed Professional Counselor (LPC), Licensed Marriage and Family Therapist (LMFT), and Licensed Clinical Social Worker (LCSW).
 At Atlanta Wellness Collective we have each of these types of mental health providers on our team.
 Let’s unpack the letters behind a provider’s name.

 Master’s Level Clinical Intern